aghiles5/Texas-Holdem/README.md

 ```
 javac [].*.java
 ```
-where the each package name replaces the brackets.
+where each package name replaces the brackets.
 To run the game execute the following command from the base directory:
 ```
 java [].[]
 ```
 where the brackets are the package and class respectively.
 The GUI version of the game is run through the GUI class in the gui package while the text-based is run through the TBGame class in the game package.

-To compile and run the JUnit test cases, GameTest and HandTest, download the latest junit and hamcrest jar files form the JUnit 4 repository (https://github.com/junit-team/junit4) and place a copy of each in the respective folders of the test files.
+To compile and run the JUnit test cases (GameTest, PlayerTest, SavIOTest, and HandTest) download the latest junit and hamcrest jar files form the JUnit 4 repository (https://github.com/junit-team/junit4) and place a copy of each in the respective folders of the test files.
 Each case must first be compiled in the command line with:
 ```
 javac -cp .:junit-[].jar:hamcrest-core-[].jar *.java
 ```